≡ Menu

 Three things you must know before applying for final expense coverage

-Here at IBUSA, we generally recommend that all of our clients look for final expense policies that have a level premium, a level death benefit, and don’t contain a graded death benefit (if at all possible).
+Here at IBUSA, we generally recommend that all of our clients look for final expense policies with a level premium and a level death benefit and don’t contain a graded death benefit (if possible).

 #1.
 Does the policy have a Level premium payment?

-Level premium life insurance is a type of life insurance where the premium remains the same throughout the policy term.
-This means that the policyholder pays the same premium amount each year, regardless of their age or health status.
+Level premium life insurance is a type of life insurance in which the premium remains the same throughout the policy term.
+This means the policyholder pays the same premium amount each year, regardless of age or health status.

 #2.
-Does the policy have Level death benefit?
+Does the policy have a Level death benefit?

-A level death benefit, in the context of life insurance, refers to a policy where the death benefit, or the amount that the beneficiaries will receive in the event of the policyholder’s death, remains the same throughout the policy term.
+In the context of life insurance, a level death benefit refers to a policy where the death benefit, or the amount that the beneficiaries will receive in the event of the policyholder’s death, remains the same throughout the policy term.
 This means that regardless of when the policyholder passes away during the term of the policy, the death benefit will be the same.

 Level death benefit policies can come in the form of term life insurance or permanent life insurance.
-Term life insurance is coverage for a specific period of time, typically 10, 20, or 30 years, and the death benefit remains the same throughout the term.
+Term life insurance covers a specific period, typically 10, 20, or 30 years, and the death benefit remains the same throughout the term.

-Permanent life insurance, such as whole life or universal life, is coverage for the policyholder’s entire life, and the death benefit also remains the same for the entire life.
+Permanent life insurance, such as whole life or universal life, covers the policyholder’s entire life, and the death benefit remains the same.

 #3.
 Does the policy contain a graded death benefit?